-Our goal is to provide as much information, communication, and hands on support as you would want during pregnancy and labor without interfering with your desire for independence and privacy.
-We are open to honoring all requests that you would have to help make your birth match your vision of the unique family experience that it can be.
+Our goal is to provide as much information, communication, and hands on support as you want during pregnancy and labor without interfering with your desire for independence and privacy.
+We honor all requests you may have so that your birth matches your vision of the unique experience that birth can be.
 We believe that when people are able to safely birth at home, they have true autonomy regarding their pregnancy, labor and birth.

-We are licensed CNMs in Maryland and DC and our services are reimbursable by insurance companies as an out-of-network provider.
+Katie is a licensed Certified Nurse Midwife in Maryland and DC and services are reimbursable by insurance companies as an out-of-network provider.

 Katie Shannon, CNM

 I was fortunate to spend my first three years as a midwife attending to families at home and in a freestanding birth center.
 From 2008-2011, I had the opportunity to attend to almost 200 clients during their labor and birth.
 I spent the next four years working in a community clinic, caring for people who would not have had any other opportunity to receive prenatal or gyn care.
 I thoroughly enjoyed caring for families in need, but really missed catching babies at home.
-In October of 2014, I joined a small home birth practice where I was able to attend to people in a more intimate and connected way.
+In October of 2014, I joined a home birth practice where I was able to attend to birthing clients and their families as part of a group practice with 2 other midwives.
 From 2014-2019, I had the opportunity to attend over 200 births and provide prenatal and postpartum care to over 500 clients and their families.
+I joined Chesapeake Midwifery in 2020 and have thoroughly enjoyed the smaller practice where I can give specialized and individualized care to all of my clients and their families.

-I live in Beltsville, Maryland with my spouse, Trisha, and our two children who were both conceived via IUI and born at home.
+I live in Beltsville, Maryland with my spouse and our two children who were both conceived via IUI and born at home in 2012 & 2016.
 Giving birth to both of our children in my own home was by far the most amazing experience of my life.
 The care I received from my midwives has truly shaped me into the midwife and mother I am today.